open-source-quality/open-source-quality.github.io/_posts/2018-02-02-open-source-playbook.markdown

 So one thing you could do is to share it with the community in the most comfortable way.
 Sometimes it makes sense to create an issue or just DM to some of the maintainers in their public social.

-And last thing.
+And the last thing.
 You _DON'T HAVE TO_ share.
 The introspection makes sense on its own.
 It is an attempt to clarify what is your intention to be a part of the open-source community.
 There is nothing wrong with any type of interaction with open-source community, as well as just leaving it, even sometimes, without a notice)

-Just remember to be an intelligent man and have fun!
+__Just remember to be an intelligent man and have fun!__

 ---

 # Conclusion